yashumayank/FastNeo/README.md

 FastNeo uses paired-end RNAseq data.
 The read 1 and read 2 must be is seperate fastq files must be named as {sample_name}_1.fastq and {sample_name}_2.fastq

-Detect IEDB/TSNAdb neoepitopes in your sample using the following command:
+Detect IEDB/TSNAdb neoepitopes in your sample using the following command
 ```
 runEpitopeDB_neoepitopes.sh {sample_name}
 ```